 Aclea

-Like other regional trains, these trains have a cafe car for all passengers and at-seat food and beverage service in First Class.
+Like other regional trains, these trains have a café car for all passengers and at-seat food and beverage service in First Class.

 Long-distance trains.

-Amtrak trains without a cafe car.
+Amtrak trains without a café car

-All Amtrak’s Acela.
-Long-distance and regional routes have a cafe car but for five listed below.
+.All Amtrak’s Acela long-distance and regional routes have a cafe car, except for the six below.

 - Piedmont has vending machines.